paypal/paypal-ios/Integration_Guides/PAYPAL_CHECKOUT_INTEGRATION_GUIDE.md

 - PayPal Pay Later
 - PayPal Credit

-The checkout experience is browser-based and is launched on top of your app's current screen as an in-context experience; and, the SDK utilizes an `ASWebAuthenticationSession` for security purposes.
+The checkout experience is browser-based and is launched on top of your app's current screen as an in-context experience.
+On iOS, the SDK utilizes an `ASWebAuthenticationSession` for a secure experience.

 Additionally, you can use the provided customizable PayPal buttons within your app to fit your app’s user experience.
+The PayPal Mobile SDK offers a button for each payment-type (PayPal, PayPal Pay Later, and PayPal Credit).

 # Reference Code